top of page

 The plastics in the bags are collected by RecycleLab, a specialist recycling service for laboratory waste.
 RecycleLab sorts the plastics if needed, then shreds them into flakes.
 These flakes are thoroughly washed to remove contaminants, heated to around 300°C, and processed into small pellets.

 The pellets are then used to manufacture new lab items such as tube racks and bottle stands.
 This mechanical recycling process supports a circular economy by transforming single-use plastics into durable, reusable lab products.
+Initially launched by Saroj Saurya for the Raff Lab, the program is co-managed by the 'Washing Up' team and green group members.

 university of oxford.png